Huegoxaga/notes/algorithm/ml.md

 - Both training and categorization are fast
 - Bayesian classifiers can often do well with a small amount of training data
 - There are very few learning parameters to tweak
+- Naïve Bayes model uses multinominal distributions (multiple occurrance of one class)
+- Complement Naïve Bayes is a a variation of Naïve Bayes model.
+It also takes the data from other classes into consideration.
+When a word appears in a complement class frequently, the appearance of this word can reduced the probability result of the target class
+  - This method take more info into the training and yields better results
+  - It works well when the dataset is imbalanced

 ### Neural Networks